konnerhorton/resume-website/content/resume/index.md

 Five and a half miles of 18-foot ID CSO tunnel with multiple drop shafts and overflow structures.
 The project included two TBM's (soil and rock), multiple challenging surface constraints, and a very tight schedule.
 We were the lead designers on a design-build team to develop the bid and estimate for the project.

 -   Built the detailed permit schedule to dove-tail into the construction schedule.
--   Managed sub-designers in design of support of excavation, SEM excavations, and maintenance of traffic.
+-   Managed sub-designers in design of support of excavation, Sequential Excavation Method excavations, and maintenance of traffic.
 -   Participated in Technical Collaboration Meetings with the project Owner to develop technical concepts and proposals.

 ### Eagle Mountain - Woodfibre Gas Pipeline